nadaazzouz/Telco-Customer-Churn-Prediction/README.md

 - Models are cached with `@st.cache_data` / `@st.cache_resource` — training only happens once per session.
 - Run all cells top-to-bottom in `churn_prediction.py` to avoid state issues from partial re-execution.
 - The `plots/` and `results/` directories are created automatically on first run.

----

-## 📄 License

-This project is for academic purposes.